 Dr. Dacus received her Bachelor of Music degree from the University of Mississippi and her Master of Music and Doctor of Musical Arts degrees (both in Vocal Performance) from Louisiana State University.
 The subject of her doctoral monograph was the songs of German born composer Felix Wolfes.
-She continues to promote his lieder in both recital and lecture recital formats including presentations at both the Texoma and the Southern Regional Conferences of the National Association of Teachers of Singing.
+She has promoted his lieder in both recital and lecture recital formats including presentations at both the Texoma and the Southern Regional Conferences of the National Association of Teachers of Singing.
 She has served as Vice-president and President of the Mississippi Chapter of NATS.
 She is also listed on the Mississippi Arts Commission's Artist Roster.

 Dr. Dacus has served on the faculties of Phillips University in Enid, OK and Oklahoma State University, as well as having held interim positions at Southeastern Louisiana University and Louisiana State University.
-She joined the Mississippi College faculty in 2001 and is currently Assistant Professor of Voice.
+She joined the Mississippi College faculty in 2001 and is currently Assistant Professor of Music.

 Mississippi College's physical address is 200 S. Capitol Street, Clinton, MS 39056.